 NASA plans to broadcast the tune, written by rapper and songwriter will.i.am, from its Curiosity rover, newly landed on the surface of Mars.

 Though Curiosity has no speakers, it will transmit the song via radio waves back to Earth to be received at 1 p.m.
-PDT (4 p.m.
-EDT) Tuesday, Aug.
-28 during an educational event at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, Calif.
+PT (4 p.m.
+ET) Tuesday during an educational event at NASA's Jet Propulsion Laboratory in Pasadena, Calif.

 During the event, NASA scientists and mission managers will talk about the Curiosity mission and explain the technology behind the broadcast to students.
-It won't be the first broadcast from space—NASA used the Mars rover to broadcast a spoken message from the space agency's chief, Charles Bolden, today (Aug.
-17).
+It won't be the first broadcast from space — NASA used the Mars rover on Monday to broadcast a spoken message from the space agency's chief, Charles Bolden.

-The musician will.i.am, a member of hip-hop group The Black-Eyed Peas, was onsite at JPL Aug.
-5 (PDT) to watch Curiosity land on Mars.
-The car-size, $2.5 billion rover is beginning a two-year mission to investigate whether Mars ever had the conditions necessary to support microbial life.
+The musician will.i.am, a member of the Black Eyed Peas, was at JPL on Aug.
+5 to watch Curiosity land on Mars.
+The car-sized, $2.5 billion rover is beginning a two-year mission to investigate whether Mars ever had the conditions necessary to support microbial life.

 Follow Space.com on Twitter .
 We're also on and .